usmanmani1122/agoric-3-proposals-temp-fork/upgrade-test/Readme.md

 # TODO
 - [X] make the Docker test environment log verbosely (agd start is just printing "block N" begin, commit)
-- [ ] a target like `local_sdk` that just copies the local filesystem, without a full rebuild
 - [ ] alternately, mount the local agoric-sdk in the container
 - [ ] provide a utility to import the Docker's GOV123 keys into a local keyring